mc68-net/r8format/doc/bastok.md

 #### Files and directories

-- `bin/detok`: A command-line detokenization tool.
+- `detok`: A command-line detokenization tool.
 Given an input filename, it will read that as a tokenized BASIC file and print the detokenized version to stdout in UTF-8 (the user's locale is ignored) or GHB/MSX-BASIC (see below) encoding.
 Give the `-h` option for help.